Virginia Attorney General says ending Title 42 immigration restrictions would cause irreparable harm - NewsBreak

 Moshenberg said Title 42 is no longer needed to protect public health and he disagrees that ending it will cause “irreparable harm.”
 He said the policy is wrongfully punishing immigrants for the federal government’s failure to reform a broken system.

-“At this point, it’s just transparently an excuse to keep immigrants out,” Moshenberg said.25-year-old shot, killed at gas station near Hopewell
+“At this point, it’s just transparently an excuse to keep immigrants out,” Moshenberg said.

 Miyares, who has routinely opposed mask requirements and vaccine mandates, pushed back on the argument that Title 42 is not justified on public health grounds.